databrickslabs/overwatch/docs-compose/overwatch_docs/content/ChangeLog/_index.md

 * **Support for DBSQL Query History Including Metrics**
   * DBSQL Query History is our first step into first-party support for DBSQL.
 Warehouses are expected to follow shortly but was unable to make the cut for this release
-  * Be sure to enable the new scope "sqlHistory" or use the new [0.7.0 Runner Notebook]({{%relref "GettingStarted/"%}}#jump-start-notebooks) to ensure you're loading the DBSQL tables if your workspace[s] are using DBSQL.
+  * Be sure to enable the new scope "dbsql" or use the new [0.7.0 Runner Notebook]({{%relref "GettingStarted/"%}}#jump-start-notebooks) to ensure you're loading the DBSQL tables if your workspace[s] are using DBSQL.
   * Limitation - Databricks does not publish Warehouse events yet and as such, explicit cost anlaysis is not yet